To perform clutch control, press down the accelerator and clutch pedals together and find the 'biting point.'

 Allowing the car to travel in neural gear is also coasting.

-Driving at a steady speed with your left foot resting on the clutch pedal is known as 'riding the clutch'.
-This may seem harmless, as the pedal doesn't seem to be in use, however, clutches contain a clutch release bearing which applies pressure to the pressure plates to aid releasing the clutch plates.
+Driving at a steady speed with your left foot resting on the clutch pedal is known as 'riding the clutch.'
+It may seem harmless, as the pedal doesn't seem to be in use.
+However, clutches contain a clutch release bearing that applies pressure to the pressure plates to aid in releasing the clutch plates.